quay/clair/README.md

 ### How can I customize Clair?

 The major components of Clair are all programmatically extensible in the same way Go's standard [database/sql] package is extensible.
-Everything extendable is located in the `ext` directory.
+Everything extensible is located in the `ext` directory.

 Custom behavior can be accomplished by creating a package that contains a type that implements an interface declared in Clair and registering that interface in [init()].
 To expose the new behavior, unqualified imports to the package must be added in your own custom [main.go], which should then start Clair using `Boot(*config.Config)`.